pineunity/apmec/doc/source/contributor/policy_actions_framework.rst

 Introduction
 ------------

-Apmec policy actions framework provides the NFV operators and MEA vendors to write a pluggable action that manages their own MEAs.
+Apmec policy actions framework provides the MEC operators and MEA vendors to write a pluggable action that manages their own MEAs.
 Currently Apmec already provided some common actions like autoscaling, respawning, and logging.
 With this framework the custom actions can be easily